-A user account is considered as "external" if it is not a user of the G Suite domain where AODocs is installed.
+A user account is considered as "external" if it is not on the G Suite domain where AODocs is installed.

 Note: A G Suite domain can manage different domain names (primary, secondary and alias domains).
 The primary and secondary are, by definition, different.
 Users from the same G Suite domain can be user1@primaryDomain.com and user2@secondaryDomain.com.
 Even with different domain names, they will both be internal users of the G Suite domain primaryDomain.com.

-To be able to access to an AODocs library (Secured folder and Document Management), external users must be added to a global trusted list, managed by AODocs super administrators.
+To be able to access to an AODocs library (Secured Folder or Document Management library), external users must be added to a global trusted list, managed by AODocs super administrators.

 Learn more: Manage external users.